MarioSMB/datapacks/create_ice/README.md

 # data pack info
-Allows the creation of ice by spouting water into a block of snow
+Allows the creation of ice by washing snow